BramVandendriessche/RosterParser/README.md

+**NOTE:** this parser is not able to parse the pages containing the rosters at the time of writing (October 2018), since the roster is not presented as a table anymore.
+This program is useless right now..

+---

 # RosterParser
 Generate a .ics file of the Master Computer Science roster of academic year 2018-2019 at KU Leuven ([semester 1](https://people.cs.kuleuven.be/~btw/roosters1819/cws_semester_1.html), [semester 2](https://people.cs.kuleuven.be/~btw/roosters1819/cws_semester_2.html)).